Dinesh-Bhandari43/Floods-Infant-Mortality/README.md

 This repository includes R code to run all of the analysis for the paper:

-Excess risk in infant mortality among populations living in flood prone areas in Bangladesh: A cluster-matched cohort study over three decades, 1988-2017
+"Excess risk in infant mortality among populations living in flood prone areas in Bangladesh: A cluster-matched cohort study over three decades, 1988-2017"

 Rerolle, F., Arnold, B. F., Benmarhnia, T.